adut24/holbertonschool-higher_level_programming/README.md

 - What is the `__dict__` of a class and/or instance of a class and what does it contain
 - How does Python find the attributes of an object or class
 - How to use the `getattr` function

+### 0x07.
+Python - Test-driven development
+- Why Python programming is awesome
+- What’s an interactive test
+- Why tests are important
+- How to write Docstrings to create tests
+- How to write documentation for each module and function
+- What are the basic option flags to create tests
+- How to find edge cases